Briarcrest Christian School: 2000s

 The school and its history of racial segregation were portrayed in the 2009 film The Blind Side, though it was called "Wingate Christian School".
 Briarcrest officials said they did not permit the use of the school's real name because they felt that the script took excessive artistic license.

 By 2010, the school had grown to 1,600 students and spent $43 million to build its campus.

 In 2012, the school sold its Memphis campus to a church that had been a tenant there, though it continued to "lease space in the building for 200 students ranging from 2-year-olds to fifth graders", the Memphis Business Journal reported.

-In 2021, the school attracted controversy by inviting parents to a seminar on how to "respond biblically" to "the craziness" of children coming out or embracing an alternative gender identity.
+In 2021, the school attracted controversy by inviting parents to a seminar on how to "respond biblically" to children coming out or embracing an alternative gender identity.
 Shelby County commissioner Tami Sawyer said the school's anti-LGBT rhetoric ("hateful drivel") should be viewed in light of the school's history of racial segregation.
 Several alumni said that the school's homophobic teachings led them to consider suicide during their attendance.